Contribution guidelines for compIAM

 If all tests pass with the feature that you have implemented create a pull request (PR) to master and request at least one fellow collaborator to review.

-• Relevant resources are found here.
+Relevant resources are found here.

-• To create a PR you can go to the repository of compiam on the GitHub website, go to your branch, and create a PR from there.
+To create a PR you can go to the repository of compiam on the GitHub website, go to your branch, and create a PR from there.

-• Essentially, in a PR you are requesting the repository maintainers to merge your code updates to the master branch so that users can use your implementations.
+Essentially, in a PR you are requesting the repository maintainers to merge your code updates to the master branch so that users can use your implementations.

 A compiam maintainer will comment on your code and potentially request changes:

-• If one of their comments requires a change, you must either make that change or respond by explaining why you think it is not necessary.
+If one of their comments requires a change, you must either make that change or respond by explaining why you think it is not necessary.

-• Once you and the reviewer have reached an agreement on the code they will tell you it is OK to merge.
+Once you and the reviewer have reached an agreement on the code they will tell you it is OK to merge.

 Once you have received the OK from maintainers, you can merge the pull request to master!
-You can now delete the feature branch yn-featname.
+You can now delete the feature branch yn-featname

 Post-development

-Cool!!
-Your tool is now merged in compiam, and will be published in pypi in the next release.
 Make sure you also take advantage of this feature, spread the word, and please keep being part of the compiam community.

 Some future PRs might involve your tool (change of inner structure of the library, updating dependencies, etc…).
 Also, there might be users finding bugs or having issues/difficulties using your tool.
 Please make sure you check regularly the Issues/Pull Requests tab of compiam, in case there is a user requesting your attention.
 Thank you for your cooperation!